 What soon would become the "City of Kings" or just Lima, was back then home to about 150,000 indigenous people in a region called Cuismanco and governed by the ruler Taulichusco.

-On the 18th of January 1535, however, the Spaniards took over and founded Lima basing the design and layout of the new capital on cities in Spain (especially Seville) and completely destroying the indigenous settlement.
-Pizarro's Palace, for example, later called Palace of the Viceroys of Peru and today Presidential Palace was built on the site of the home of the former ruler Taulichusco; a former religious temple was stripped down to its foundation and Lima’s Cathedral built on top of it; and the indigenous population was forced to slave labor building the capital.
+On the 18th of January 1535, however, the Spaniards took over and founded Lima basing the design and layout of the new capital on cities in Spain (especially Seville) completely destroying the indigenous settlement.
+Pizarro's Palace, for example, later called Palace of the Viceroys of Peru and today Presidential Palace was built on the site of the home of the former ruler Taulichusco; a former religious temple was stripped down to its foundation and Lima’s Cathedral built on top of it; and the indigenous population was forced to slave labor, building the capital.

 From then on Lima had its difficulties surviving uprisings, natural disasters including earthquakes and tsunamis, tough economic times, (civil) war, the Independence, terrorism and the influx of thousands of migrants.
 Today the Peruvian capital with its more or less 10 million people is a melting pot of different cultures and the financial, economic and cultural center of Peru.